Royal Rifles of Canada: Great War

-The Second World War
+Second World War

 Details from the regiment were called out on service on 26 August 1939 and then placed on active service on 1 September 1939, as The Royal Rifles of Canada, Canadian Active Service Force (Details), for local protection duties.
 The details called out on active service were disbanded on 31 December 1940.
 Details of the regiment were again called out on service on 1 January 1941, under the designation Details of 2nd (Reserve) Battalion, The Royal Rifles of Canada.
 The details were removed from active service on 30 September 1941.

 The regiment subsequently mobilized The Royal Rifles of Canada, CASF for active service on 24 May 1940.
 It was redesignated as the 1st Battalion, The Royal Rifles of Canada, CASF on 7 November 1940.
 The battalion served in Newfoundland on garrison duty from early November 1940 to August 1941.
 On 27 October 1941 it embarked for Hong Kong as a part of C Force, where it was destroyed while fighting in defence of the colony.
 The unit was reconstituted on 10 January 1942.
 It served in Canada in a home defence role as part of the Vancouver Defences of Pacific Command.
 On 2 January 1945 it embarked for Great Britain, where it was disbanded on 10 January 1945 to provide reinforcements to the Canadian army in the field.

-Battle Honours
+Battle honours

 Those battle honours in bold type are emblazoned on the regimental accoutrements.

 The 7th/11th Hussars contributed about 400 officers and men to the Royal Rifles in 1940 for their operation in Hong Kong.
 The Sherbrooke Hussars, who incorporate the 7th/11th Hussars, bear the honorary distinction of the badge of the Royal Rifles of Canada, with the year-date 1941, on their guidon.